 So, how can you strengthen your immune system?

-Today, I am going to explain 4 ways you can help strengthen your immune system.
+Today, I will explain four ways you can help strengthen your immune system.

 These ways are all-natural and easy to do yourself.